domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 The universe had to be such as to allow for observers to evolve within it.
 A universe without conscious observers would be logically inconsistent.
 No suprise that the universe is "improbably" tuned for life.

+## Apriorism

+Belief in categories of knowledge as simple givens; irreducible and immanent in the human by virtue of its inherent makeup (as opposed to, say, empiricism).

 ## Charles Baudelaire, French Poet

 Regarded each new innovation, each new promise of an ideal existence within consumer society, as a failed enterprise.
 Regarded new commodities as already dead things.
 Our desires for new goods are ultimately self-defeating because soon enough our shiny new purchases will be forgotten junk stored in our attics and garages.
 All that is left after all those purchases are the debts and desire to feel at home while connecting to something larger than ourselves.